arXiv/arxiv-docs/help/reuse.md

 <span name="what_license"></span>
 ## How can I determine what license the version was assigned?

+All arXiv abstract pages indicate a license underneath the full text download options.

+The link will appear as just the text `(license)`, such as at [arXiv:2201.04182](https://arxiv.org/abs/2201.04182v2).
+Articles between 1991 and 2003 have an [assumed license](https://arxiv.org/licenses/assumed-1991-2003/license.html).
+These should be considered functionally equivalent to the arXiv non-exclusive license.

+If the license applied by the submitter is one of the Creative Commons licenses, then a "CC" logo will appear, such as at [arXiv:2201.04182](https://arxiv.org/abs/2201.04182v1).

 <span name="thesis"></span>
 ## I want to include a paper of mine from arXiv in my thesis, do I need specific permission?